joewhaley/multitrack-recorder-swift/README.md

 - **Device Refresh**: Dynamically refresh the input device list without restarting the app

 ### 🎵 Audio Features
-- **High-Quality Recording**: 44.1kHz sample rate with 32-bit float precision
+- **High-Quality Recording**: 44.1kHz sample rate with configurable 16-bit PCM or 32-bit float precision
-- **WAV File Output**: Industry-standard WAV format with proper headers
+- **Multiple Output Formats**: Record to WAV or AIFF with optional automatic conversion to M4A (AAC)
 - **Streaming Recording**: Real-time audio streaming to disk for efficient memory usage
+- **Session-Based Organization**: Each recording session is stored in its own timestamped folder
 - **Individual Device Control**: Start/stop recording for each device independently

 ### 🎨 User Interface